 Things to Do in Nashville TN, Tours, Shows, Cruises, & More

-Musician Hall of Fame: If you are a music lover, you absolutely must visit the Musician Hall of Fame and Museum when you head to downtown Nashville.
-The museum is home to a huge collection of instruments owned by some legendary music stars, including Elvis Presley, the Red Hot Chili Peppers, Bob Dylan, and Frank Sinatra.
+Musician Hall of Fame: If you are a music lover, you absolutely must visit the Musician Hall of Fame and Museum when you head to the downtown area.
+The museum is home to a huge collection of instruments owned by some legendary stars, including Elvis Presley, the Red Hot Chili Peppers, Bob Dylan, and Frank Sinatra.
 Guests can also listen to some fantastic audio and video additions.

-Belle Meade Plantation: For a look into the history of Nashville, head to Belle Meade Plantation where you will be able to see what this era was truly like.
+Belle Meade Plantation: For a look into the history of the city, head to Belle Meade Plantation where you will be able to see what this era was truly like.
 On one of these self-guided tours, guests can explore this 250-acre plantation to discover the secrets of the Civil War and its impact in the area.
 See plenty of exhibits, displays, and beautiful Greek Revival architecture on your visit.

 Hatch Show Print Tour: The Hatch Show Print Tour allows visitors to take a trip back in time to discover some of the most interesting pieces of American art.
 Hatch was responsible for the creation of posters for circuses, minstrel shows, vaudeville acts, and more.
 The printing process still occurs to this day, so guests may even be able to witness some stunning art made right in front of them.

 Tennessee State Capitol: Located downtown, the Tennessee State Capitol is a wonderful way to experience the history of this stunning area.

 The Hermitage: For some more educational fun in downtown Nashville, head to the Hermitage.
 The home of former President Andrew Jackson, this preserved piece of history is certain to provide some unique insight into the past.
 With amazing artifacts, restored furniture, and more you are bound to have an amazing time.